Class Offerings

 Latin III

-Latin III curriculum includes unabridged ancient Roman Literature (Ovid, Catullus, Horace, Cicero, and Julius Caesar).
+Latin III curriculum includes unabridged ancient Roman literature (Ovid, Catullus, Horace, Cicero, and Julius Caesar).
 Students will complete weekly translation assignments, participate in project-based learning, and complete the standard independent high school Latin curriculum.

 AP Latin